Featured Image

 Working the Room

-At the party, Mike met the CEO of a machine tool builder based in Cleveland, Ohio.
-He left that party with pocket money — and a job opportunity.
+At that event, Mike struck up a conversation with the CEO of a Cleveland-based machine tool builder.
+He left the party with some extra pocket money — and an unexpected job lead.

 Working the Connections